kythe/kythe/kythe/go/extractors/config/preprocessor/README.md

 ### Maven

 Maven's build config is handled by `pom_xml_modifier.go`.
-It utilizes the etree xml library to parse and modify the mvn `pom.xml` config file in a similar way as described above for gradle.
-One notable difference between gradle and maven here is that gradle actually embeds the refrence to the javac wrapper directly into the build file, while the modifications to the maven pom xml file merely allow future configuration at runtime.
+One notable difference between gradle and maven here is that gradle actually embeds the reference to the javac wrapper directly in the build file, while the modifications to the maven pom xml file merely allow future configuration at runtime.

 The example snippet it drops in is: